Tulum is a vibrant mixture of artistic streets, spiritual vibes, exotic beaches, and incredible aesthetics.

 Tulum boasts a more laidback lifestyle, quieter roads, and an overall more hippy feel to its neighbors.

 The area has also attracted a lot of digital nomads.
 While the COVID-19 pandemic saw most countries close their borders.
 Mexico remained open to tourism and became a base for remote workers who were either stranded abroad or wanted to escape their country.

 A quick Google of Tulum will bring up blue-water beaches and ocean-side Mayan ruins.

 However, the real heartbeat of Tulum is in town, which is located a short drive (or 30-minute bicycle ride) away.

-Town is where most digital nomads base due to affordability and better infrastructure.
+In town is where most digital nomads base due to the affordability and better infrastructure.

 Tulum beach is probably what you'd expect.

 There are high-priced resorts and restaurants and plenty of aesthetics for the 'gram.

 You can still find decent wifi and infrastructure to work, but you're going to pay a considerable amount more.

 If you're okay with paying for it, living on Tulum beach is the iconic Tulum holiday lifestyle.